-180 Clock Hours (180 Externship)
+180 Clock Hours (180 Externship Hours)

 This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
-Through the externship experience, the student gains first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
+Through the externship experience, students gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
-The externship work performed, is not to be paid.
+The externship work performed is not to be paid.

-Prerequisite(s): All course work
+Prerequisite(s): All program courses

-MAT 101 COLLEGE MATHEMATICS
+MAT101 COLLEGE MATHEMATICS

 This is an introductory college mathematics course with the goal of teaching students to think mathematically and solve real-world problems by applying mathematical concepts and principles.
 Emphasis will be placed on numeration, whole numbers, fractions, mixed numbers, and decimals.
-Also included are the concepts of variables, algebraic techniques ratios, proportions, solving simple equations in one variable, percent, basic geometry, solving applied problems, and operations with integers.
+Also included are the concepts of variables, algebraic techniques, ratios, proportions, solving simple equations in one variable, percent, basic geometry, solving applied problems, and operations with integers.

-MOA 110 MEDICAL OFFICE PROCEDURES
+MOA110 MEDICAL OFFICE PROCEDURES

 Students gain a working knowledge of reception procedures and office management skills utilized in the medical environment.
 Knowledge and skills related to scheduling appointments, written and oral communication including telephone techniques, reception duties, and emergency procedures are introduced.
+Basic psychological concepts that relate to patient care are discussed.
 Students will learn how computers impact the medical office environment.
-In addition, administrative terminology, legal, ethical, and safety concepts related to the medical office will be addressed.
+In addition, administrative terminology, legal, ethical and safety concepts related to the medical office will be addressed.

-MOA 115 MEDICAL RECORDS AND INSURANCE
+MOA115 MEDICAL RECORDS AND INSURANCE